- What is an Ultrasound Scan?

 What is an Ultrasound Scan?

 An ultrasound scan is used to get a sneak peek of your baby and analyse how the foetus is faring inside the womb.
 It’s primarily used to detect signs of abnormalities and monitor the growth of the foetus.
-However, the gender of the baby is not revealed through these, since it is illegal in India.
+However, the gender of the baby is not revealed through an ultrasound scan in India, as it is considered illegal.
 Nowadays, 4D and 3D colour scans are popular ultrasound choices during pregnancy for revealing high-quality images of babies.

 Are There Any Risks or Side-Effects of Ultrasounds During Pregnancy?

-For over 40 years, ultrasound scans have been used during pregnancies with no known side-effects caused during the process related to –
+For over 40 years, ultrasound scans have been used during pregnancies with no known side-effects.
+It is safe, and forms an essential part of ensuring your baby is developing well in the womb.

 When and Why You Need a Sonography in Pregnancy